SFDO-Community-Sprints/Interactions-for-Student-Recruitment/README.md

-# Student-Recruitment-Success-Pack
+# Interactions-for-Student-Recruitment
-This repo was setup for the University of Miami's "Student Recruitment Success Pack".
+This repo was setup for the University of Miami's "Interactions for Student Recruitment".

 ## Synopsis
 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.

 ## Maintenance

-Thanks for your interest in the Student Recruitment Success Pack.
+Thanks for your interest in the Interactions for Student Recruitment.
 This project's code is provided as-is and is not actively maintained.
 The developers invite you to peruse their code and even use it in your next project, provided you follow the included license.
 No guarantee of support for the code is provided and there is no guarantee that pull requests will be reviewed or merged.
 It's open source, so forking is permitted; just be sure to give credit where it's due.

-If you are interested in learning about the Project Roles, Roadmap, How to become a Collaborator, and/or where to find Community surrounding this project then please review our <a href="https://github.com/SalesforceFoundation/Student-Recruitment-Success-Pack/blob/master/Maintenance-Policy.md">Maintenance Policy</a>.
+If you are interested in learning about the Project Roles, Roadmap, How to become a Collaborator, and/or where to find Community surrounding this project then please review our <a href="https://github.com/SalesforceFoundation/Interactions-for-Student-Recruitment/blob/master/Maintenance-Policy.md">Maintenance Policy</a>.

 ## Installation